VIRTUAL COLLEGE TRANSITION COACHING

 It is important for students transitioning to college to have key foundational knowledge and skills to be able to comprehend text, write fluently, and perform basic math functions.
 Students develop such skills in collaboration with their individual coaches and use the backdrop of their academic responsibilities to develop these skills.

 Executive functioning skills are a set of processes that manage, control, and regulate one’s other cognitive processes, and include such skills as inhibition, planning, organization, and working memory.
 Students use their own assignments and responsibilities to build competence for survival in today’s world.
 Executive functioning instruction focuses on skills such as organization, planning, prioritizing, self-monitoring, goal setting, and time management.

 Self-advocacy is the ability to represent oneself, one’s views, and interests.
 Students develop their ability to seek out appropriate supports and resources on campus when necessary, while receiving advocacy support from their coaches.
 Self-advocacy coaching is an integral part of the college transition.

 Social communication is a set of verbal and nonverbal skills that one utilizes in order to navigate relationships in work, life, and academia.
 Social communication skills are integral in students getting involved on campus, as well as developing relationships with fellow classmates and professors.

 For most of our students, going away to college will be their first time living alone or with roommates.
 We customize our approach to each student to ensure a smooth college transition.
 Whether they need help learning the basics of cooking and cleaning, or how to get along with roommates, NFIL will help them succeed.

 In addition to these skills, college transition topics include:

-- Self-monitoring, help-seeking, and the identification of supports available on campus.
+Self-monitoring, help-seeking, and the identification of support available on campus.